weslbo/az-305-topics/README.md

 1. What is an Azure Blueprint and why would I consider this? [[doc]](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview)
 2. What elements are part of an Azure Blueprint?
+    - Can I / Should I include ARM templates?
+    - Are there alternatives?
 3. How do we enforce compliance? [[doc]](https://docs.microsoft.com/en-us/azure/governance/blueprints/samples/)

 # 02 - Design a compute solution ([Learn module](https://docs.microsoft.com/en-us/learn/modules/design-compute-solution/))